Nanotechnology in Medicine

 Monitoring of your medicine intake will soon be easier if the FDA approves the new ePill, or edible sensor, from Proteus Digital Health.

 The title of this article is not misleading or even exaggerated.
 Described technically, this is about an ingestible sensor that transmits information from a stomach to a phone app.
 That’s right, you eat the sensors, which are about the size of a grain of sand, and they communicate to a device worn on the belly, which communicates to a telephone.

-The manufacturer of these Edible Sensors, Proteus Digital Health, Inc. sought and received U.S. Food and Drug Administration (FDA) approval for their new technology.
+The manufacturer of these Edible Sensors, opting health, sought and received U.S. Food and Drug Administration (FDA) approval for their new technology.
 Here’s how it works:

 The tiny sensor devices are typically embedded in a pill.
 Once the pill reaches the stomach, the covering dissolves and releases the sensors.
 The acid found in the stomach powers the Edible Sensors when it converts chemically to energy.

 This is very much like the ‘potato battery’ you might have seen in a science class, where a couple of needles stuck in a wet potato can power a light bulb.
 In this case, the Edible Sensors are coated with a layer of magnesium and a layer of copper, which when exposed to the liquid in the stomach, produce electricity.
 Continue Reading

 The increased popularity of gluten free diets begs the question: Is it due to an increase in celiac disease or the latest diet fad?

 Americans are known for fads.
 From hoola-hoops to the diet plan of the week, the country has an appetite for novelty.
 There is also the powerful and pervasive force of advertising that pushes candidates for popularity.
 It’s no wonder that sometimes it’s difficult to tell the difference between a real medical issue and a fad; case in point, the gluten free diet.